Chevrolet Chevelle: Overview

-Government-mandated side marker lighting was incorporated, with early 1968 SS 396 light bezels seen with the SS 396 nomenclature - at some point in the later production cycle the engine callout had a 396 also shared with the Chevy II Nova SS (the side marker bezels, also sourced from the Chevy II Nova in 307, 327, and 396 displacements) had the engine displacement except for the six-cylinder models).
-Black-accented Super Sports had F70x14 red-stripe tires and a standard 325-horsepower 396-cubic-inch Turbo-Jet V8 engine with the special twin-domed hood; 350 and 375-horsepower 396 engines were optional.
+Government-mandated side marker lighting was incorporated, with early 1968 SS 396 light bezels with the SS 396 nomenclature - at some point in the later production cycle, the engine callout had a 396 also shared with the Chevy II Nova SS (the side marker bezels, also sourced from the Chevy II Nova in 307, 327, and 396 displacements) had the engine displacement except for the six-cylinder models).
+Black-accented Super Sports had F70x14 red-stripe tires and a standard 325-horsepower 396-cubic-inch Turbo-Jet V8 engine with the unique twin-domed hood; 350 and 375-horsepower 396 engines were optional.
 The SS 396 sport coupe started at $2,899 - or $236 more than a comparable Malibu with its 307-cubic-inch V8.
 All-vinyl bucket seats and a console were optional.
-Three luxury Concours options became available in March 1968 for the 4-door sedan, the 4-door sport sedan (and the hardtop coupe) and consisted of special sound insulation, and a deep-padded instrument panel with simulated woodgrain accents and all-vinyl color-keyed interiors.
-Interiors were sourced and shared with select Buick, Oldsmobile, or Pontiac A body patterns - during the middle of the 1968 model year, some Chevrolet A-bodies (including the El Camino) ended up with interior door panels shared with the Buick or Oldsmobile A bodies (Special, Skylark) where supply and demand issues forced a substitution, and during the April 1968 production month in the wake of the assassination of Reverend Dr. Martin Luther King Jr. there were some work stoppages (e.g. strikes).
-A ribbed stainless steel panel was bolted to the rear taillight panel and a 'Concours By Chevrolet' emblem on the rear decklid.
+Three luxury Concours options became available in March 1968 for the four-door sedan, four-door hardtop, and two-door hardtop).
+They consisted of special sound insulation and a deep-padded instrument panel with simulated woodgrain accents and all-vinyl color-keyed interiors.
+Interiors were sourced and shared with select Buick, Oldsmobile, or Pontiac A body patterns - during the middle of the 1968 model year, some Chevrolet A-bodies (including the El Camino) ended up with interior door panels shared with the Buick or Oldsmobile A bodies (Special, Skylark) where supply and demand issues forced a substitution, and during the April 1968 production month in the wake of the assassination of Reverend Dr. Martin Luther King Jr. there were some work stoppages.
+A ribbed stainless steel panel was bolted to the rear taillight panel, and a 'Concours By Chevrolet' emblem on the rear decklid.
 Other options included power windows and door locks.
-With the hardtop, a rare option is a horseshoe floor shifter with an integrated console (with bucket seats - sourced from the SS).
+With the hardtop, a rare option is a horseshoe automatic transmission floor shifter with an integrated console (with bucket seats - sourced from the SS).
 These Concours options (ZK5, ZK6, and ZK7) should not be confused with the two Concours station wagons.
-At the time the ZK5, ZK6, and ZK7 Concours packages had similar equipment as the Caprice.
-Also new for 1968 was the elimination of the term "sedan" for the 2-door pillar body style.
-This was now called a coupe (or pillar coupe) while the 2-door hardtop remained a sport coupe.
+At the time, the ZK5, ZK6, and ZK7 Concours packages had equipment similar to the Caprice.
+A change for 1968 was dropping the description of "sedan" for the 2-door pillar body style.
+This was now called a coupe (or pillar coupe), while the two-door hardtop was called a sport coupe.
 These coupe/sport coupe designations would continue into 1969.
 The Concours Estate Wagon was one of four distinct Chevelle wagon models.
 A one-year Nomad trim, called the Nomad Custom, was offered.

 Regular Chevelle engines started with a 140 hp Turbo-Thrift six, the new 200 hp Turbo-Fire 307 V8, and a 325 hp version of the 327-cubic-inch V8.
 Manual transmission cars got GM's "Air Injection Reactor (A.I.R)" smog pump.
-New Federal safety-mandated equipment included side marker lights, as well as shoulder belts for outboard front seat occupants on cars built after December 1, 1967.
+New Federal safety-mandated equipment included side marker lights and shoulder belts for outboard front seat occupants on cars built after December 1, 1967.